AbramStarkCEO/RepoforDataCentrix/README.md

 # Projects

-These are some of my completed projects, I have others that are more complex, but they are not done yet
+These are some of my completed projects, I have others that are more complex, but they are not done yet so I decided to share these instead.

 To run these projects-:
 * Use VSCode or any other suitable IDE